Cement-Labs/Abyssal/README.md

 `Style: Slider`&ensp;`Default: ⋯⋯●⋯⋯⋯⋯⋯⋯ 25%`

-This option appears only on screen without notches and configures the ignored status bar width on these screens in percentage.
+This option appears only on screens without notches.
+It configures the ignored status bar width on these screens in percentage.

-Due to the limitations of macOS, **Abyssal** can't infer the available width used for collapsing.
+Due to the limitations of macOS, **Abyssal** can't infer the available width used for collapsing (basically the full width minus the app menu width).
 You may need to toggle it manually in order to acquire a better experience.

 <br />